 Latest update on Covid-19 confirmed cases and deaths in Ireland

-It has today been informed that a total of 2 people with COVID-19 have died.
-There has now been a total of 1,748 COVID-19 related deaths in Ireland.
+There were no deaths reported today to the Health Protection Surveillance Centre.
+There has been a total of 1,753 COVID-19 related deaths in Ireland.

-Also read: Two confirmed cases of Covid-19 in Longford in past 37 days

 The HSE is working to identify any contacts the patients may have had to provide them with information and advice to prevent further spread.